2023: APC has failed Nigerians - Oborevwori

 By Festus Ahon

-DELTA State Peoples Democratic Party, PDP Governorship Candidate for the 2023 elections, Chief Sheriff Oborevwori, Tuesday, said the All Progressives Congress, APC led Federal Government has failed Nigerians.
+DELTA State Peoples Democratic Party, PDP Governorship Candidate for the 2023 elections, Chief Sheriff Oborevwori, has said the All Progressives Congress, APC led Federal Government has failed Nigerians.

 Speaking at Sapele wards 11,10, 9, 7, and 1, during the continuation of his ward-to-ward campaign, Oborevwori promised to build on the achievements of Governor Ifeanyi Okowa, if elected in 2023.